aquaprotocol/smart-contract-api/README.md

 }
 ```
 #### World state
-For performance aspect world state is recorded parallel in blockchain and datebase.
+For the performance aspect, the world state is recorded parallel in blockchain and database.

 ```sql